muart-group/muart-group.github.io/docs/developer/index.md

 * The web versions of [Kumo Cloud (US)](https://app.kumocloud.com/), [MELCloud (EU)](https://app.melcloud.com/), and [MELView (AUS/NZ)](https://app.melview.net) offer interesting tidbits in uglified JavaScript code, including official names of certain IT protocol aspects.
-* Firmware versions 02.01.04 and 02.16.12 for the `PAC-USWHS002-WF-2` unit have been extracted from the device flash and are available for analysis.
-"Fake flash" dumps and firmware information are available in Swicago's Gitter room.
-Note that only static analysis may be performed on these devices - MEHVAC has appeared to (mostly) properly secure their devices, so typical reverse engineering methods do not work.
-*
-* Data can be captured over the wire using a logic analyzer capable of decoding UART signals at 2400 baud/8E1.
-It is also possible to use the mitsubishi-uart project in passive mode to log captured packets.
 * The various Mitsubishi Electric mobile apps contain some hints and possible protocol information.
 The APKs tend to be significantly more accessible than their iOS variants.
   * Kumo Cloud (US): `com.mehvac.kumocloud`